 - Bill of Material (BOM)

-- Evaluate how the fixture is loaded and unloaded from the CNC machine.
+- How the fixture is loaded/unloaded from the CNC machine

 Build and Release to Production

-After assembly and functional testing, the fixture is released to production.
-Engineers are available to support the operators in case any design issues arise.
-Using a thorough design process, results in fewer production issues.
-Another key to a smooth launch is sharing as much information with the floor as possible.
-Teaching the production team upfront helps them understand the design and purpose.
+Finally, the CNC fixture is released to production.
+Two keys help minimize production issues: a thorough design process and sharing as much information with the floor as possible.
+Teaching the production team upfront helps them understand the design and its purpose.